OpenHUTB/carla_doc/docs/tuto_D_create_sensor.md

 # How to add a new sensor

-This tutorial explains the basics for adding a new sensor to CARLA.
-It provides the necessary steps to implement a sensor in Unreal Engine 4 (UE4) and expose its data via CARLA's Python API.
+This tutorial explains the basics for adding a new sensor to Carla.
+It provides the necessary steps to implement a sensor in Unreal Engine 4 (UE4) and expose its data via Carla's Python API.
 We'll follow all the steps by creating a new sensor as an example.

 *   [__Prerequisites__](#prerequisites)